quantstamp/qsp-staking-protocol/README.md

     * `truffle migrate --network dev` (Ropsten network, development environment)
     * `truffle migrate --network prod` (Ethereum MainNet, to be implemented)

+*Note*: if deployment does not start, append the `--reset` flag to the command.

 ## Deploy to Ganache

 `npm test` automatically deploys the contract to Ganache and runs tests against it.
 To deploy the contract to Ganache manually (e.g., for purposes of manual testing), do `truffle test --migrate development`